September 11, 2014

 The first week

-Over a few days, slowly introduce him to the rest of your house, including the other pets and household members.
+Over a few days, slowly help your cat become familiar with the rest of the family, including other pets and household members.
 Make sure he always has access to "his" room so he can retreat to it if he feels nervous.
 It will take a little while, but he'll eventually start to feel comfortable at home.